iddilica/GCDCourseProject/README.md

 2. Open up your R console
 3. Set the working directory to the folder containing the downloaded data.
 4. Enter *data <- read.table("tidydata.txt", header = TRUE)* into your R console

-## Data Processing

-### Original Data

-There are  10299 observations of 563 variables in the complete original dataset but this data is split across several text files.

-There are three main types of file:

-X = contains 561 variables which are the measured features for each observation y = contains 1 variable which is a coded for activity being performed for each observation subject (s) = contains 1 variable which is a code for the subject of each observation

-Together X, y and s provide the 563 variables for each observation.

-The data files are also split into two populations each in its own sub-folder: test (2947 observations) and training (7352 observations).

-The data for all 10299 observations across all 563 variables is therefore spread across 6 files:

-train/X_train
-test/X_test
-train/y_train
-test/y_test
-train/subject_train
-test/subject_test

-The X files contain no column headers.
-The feature names are provided in a separate file features.txt.

-Descriptive labels for each activity code are provided in a file called activity_labels.txt.

-### Intermediate Data

-The script run_analysis.R reads in the original data files and combines them into a single dataset.
-It is assumed the original data can be found in a folder called data in the same working directory as the script.

-The features.txt file is read in and used to add column names to the 561 features.

-The script also categorises the code for each activity using the more descriptive label from activity_labels.txt rather than an integer.

-Finally, the script subsets the complete dataset to only include the subject, the activity and any columns containing the mean and standard deviation for each measurement.
-This is taken to mean these two variable types based on the features info (66 variables):

-* mean(): Mean value
-* std(): Standard deviation

-This creates an intermediate dataset of 10299 observations across 68 variables.

-### Tidy Data

-The variable names of the tidy data have been amended to be both descriptive and human readable.

-* where an abbreviation was used in the original variable name this has been expanded
-* lower camel case has been used so that where a variable consists of a single word it appears in lower case but where a variable consists of several words each subsequent words start with an upper case.
-This is to make long variable names easier ot read.
-* hyphens, brackets and any other punctuation has beem removed.

-The data is then aggregated to output the mean for each value per subject and activity combination.
-This creates a wide tidy dataset of 180 observations (one per subject/activity combination) across 68 variables (the subject, the activity and then the mean of each selected 66 measurements).
-CodeBook.md provides more information on the data.